zzzprojects/docs/entityframework.net/pages/querying-data/when-to-use-include.md

 ---
 PermaID: 1000090
 Title: Entity Framework When to Use Include - Learn Scenario With Include
 MetaDescription: Unlock the power of Entity Framework by understanding when you should use the Include method.
-Learn how the include method work and how you should use it.
+Learn how the Include method works and how you should use it.
-LastMod: 2023-02-26
+LastMod: 2025-06-17
 Tags: query include
 ---